wttech/gradle-aem-plugin/docs/package-plugin.md

 }
 ```

-See [plans documentation](http://adamcin.net/oakpal/the-oakpal-plan.html) and [examples](https://github.com/adamcin/oakpal/blob/master/core/src/test/resources/OakpalPlanTest/fullPlan.json) provided by OakPAL tool.
+See [plan documentation](http://adamcin.net/oakpal/the-oakpal-plan.html) and [examples](https://github.com/adamcin/oakpal/blob/master/core/src/test/resources/OakpalPlanTest/fullPlan.json) provided by the OakPAL tool.

 There could be many plan files created.
-To validate CRX package using different plan than default one, specify property `-package.validator.planName=<file>`.
+To validate the CRX package using a different plan than the default one, specify the property `package.validator.planName=<fileName>`.

 Notice that running OakPAL requires to have included in CRX package up-to-date node type definitions coming from AEM instance.
-Such definitions could be manually downloaded using CRXDE Lite interface (_Tools / Export Node Type_) and put inside CRX package.
+Such definitions could be manually downloaded using the CRXDE Lite interface (_Tools / Export Node Type_) and put inside the CRX package.
 After installing some dependent CRX packages, the list of exported node types may change.

-To keep it up-to-date, plugin is synchronizing node types from one of available AEM instances automatically.
+To keep it up-to-date, the plugin is synchronizing node types from one of the available AEM instances automatically.
-Synchronized file containing node types, later used when building CRX packages is placed at path [_\[aem/\]gradle/package/nodetypes.sync.cnd_](https://github.com/Cognifide/gradle-aem-multi/blob/master/aem/gradle/package/nodetypes.sync.cnd).
+Synchronized file containing node types, later used when building CRX packages is placed at path [_src/aem/package/validator/initial/META-INF/vault/nodetypes.sync.cnd_](../src/asset/package/validator/initial/META-INF/vault/nodetypes.cnd) (location could be tuned by property `package.validator.cndSync.file`.
 Remember to save this file in VCS, so that CRX package validation will not fail on e.g CI server where AEM instance could be not available.

-To configure node types synchronization behavior, use property `package.nodeTypesSync=<option>`.
-Available options: _preserve\_auto_ (default, sync only if file _nodetypes.sync.cnd_ does not exist), _always_, _auto_, _fallback_, _preserve\_fallback_, _never_.
+To configure node types synchronization behavior, use property `package.validator.cndSync.type=<option>`.
+Available options:

+*   _always_ - assuming that AEM instance is always available so that the node types file is synchronized right before validation,
+*   _preserve_ (default) - node types file is synchronized only when it does not exist,
+*   _never_ - node types file is never synchronized.

-Package validation report is saved at path relative to project building CRX package: _build/aem/packageCompose/OAKPAL\_OPEAR/report.json_.
+The package validation report is saved at path relative to project building CRX package: _build/packageValidator/report.json_.

-### Including additional OSGi bundle into CRX package
+### Including additional OSGi bundle into the CRX package

-Use dedicated task method named `installBundle`, for example:
+Use a dedicated task method named `installBundle`, for example:

 ```kotlin
 tasks {